Edmakas/rsschool-devops-course-tasks/README.md

 - **Triggers:** Manual workflow dispatch OR automatically triggered by successful `k3s-destroy-deployments.yml` completion.
 - **Features:**
   - Runs `terraform destroy` safely using the same secrets and OIDC authentication.
-  - Cleans up Route53 DNS records before destroying infrastructure.
+  - Automatically removes Route53 DNS records during infrastructure destruction.
   - Can be triggered manually to clean up all resources.

 ### route53-update.yml